cloudymolecule/shutterlogger/README.md

 INSTALL INSTRUCTIONS

+Clone and fork this project
+Run bundle install
-Clone and fork this project and run your webserver of choice from the root directory, shotgun was my development server of choice.
+Run your webserver of choice (like Shotgun) from the root directory.

 INSTRUCTIONS